CYBERSECURE CODER (CSC) Training Course

 .NET, C# and ASP.NET Security Development

-14 HoursA number of programming languages are available today to compile code to .NET and ASP.NET frameworks.
-The environment provides powerful means for security development, but developers should know how to apply the architecture- and coding-level programming techniques in order to implement the desired security functionality and avoid vulnerabilities or limit their exploitation.
+14 HoursToday, a variety of programming languages are available to compile code for the .NET and ASP.NET frameworks.
+While this environment offers robust tools for security development, developers must understand how to apply architecture- and coding-level programming techniques to implement desired security functionalities, avoid vulnerabilities, or limit their exploitation.

-The aim of this course is to teach developers through numerous hands-on exercises how to prevent untrusted code from performing privileged actions, protect resources through strong authentication and authorization, provide remote procedure calls, handle sessions, introduce different implementations for certain functionality, and many more.
+The aim of this course is to equip developers with the ability to prevent untrusted code from performing privileged actions, protect resources through strong authentication and authorization, facilitate remote procedure calls, manage sessions, and introduce diverse implementations for specific functionalities, among other skills, through numerous hands-on exercises.

-Introduction of different vulnerabilities starts with presenting some typical programming problems committed when using .NET, while the discussion of vulnerabilities of the ASP.NET also deals with various environment settings and their effects.
-Finally, the topic of ASP.NET-specific vulnerabilities not only deals with some general web application security challenges, but also with special issues and attack methods like attacking the ViewState, or the string termination attacks.
+The introduction to various vulnerabilities begins by presenting typical programming problems encountered when using .NET.
+The discussion on ASP.NET vulnerabilities also covers various environment settings and their effects.
+Finally, the topic of ASP.NET-specific vulnerabilities addresses not only general web application security challenges but also special issues and attack methods, such as attacking the ViewState or employing string termination attacks.

 Participants attending this course will

-- Learn to use various security features of the .NET development environment
+- Learn to utilise various security features of the .NET development environment

 - Learn about typical coding mistakes and how to avoid them

-- Get information about some recent vulnerabilities in .NET and ASP.NET
+- Gain information about some recent vulnerabilities in .NET and ASP.NET

 Audience